100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 })(withRouter(Login));
 ```

 **Note:** I removed `<FormControl.Feedback type="invalid">` from the `Login` form.
 It is for simplicity.

 OK, we are ready to login!
-But before, please check how the view will behaves in the case of wrong credentials.
-You should see errors displayed with toasts.
+But before, please check how the view will behave in the case of wrong credentials.
+You should see errors displayed with error (red) toast.

 Let's login with correct credentials.
-Please fill the form with and click `Login`.
+Please fill the form and click `Login`.
 If successful, you should be redirected to the `Dashboard` view.
 It is worth to check the `localStorage` after the successful login.

 [![localStorage after login](login_localStorage.png){:.image-border}](login_localStorage.png)

 You should see `token` and `user` in the `localStorage`.
-If you for example refresh the website or open a website in the new tab the values will be sill there.
-Because of this, we can re-use them for authentication.
+Please try to refresh the website or open a website in the new tab, the values in `localStorage` will be sill there.
+Because of this, user doesn't need to login again.

 ## Load localStorage token and user